chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 ## Being thoughtful

 Building useful software requires being thoughtful about making good tradeoffs.
-It takes a deep understanding of the requirements, constraints, resources, and the pros and cons of the alternatives.
+It takes a deep understanding of requirements, constraints, resources, and the pros and cons of the alternatives.

 While making these decisions, we should ask: What do users expect from this software?
 Strong consistency could be critical for a financial application.
 But, for a blog?
 Probably not.
 We should also find out how to use available resources to get the results we want.
 The space-time tradeoffs we discussed earlier were reasonable because memory was accessible.

 Using precise language clears the path towards making better decisions.
-Instead of saying an alternative is "faster" or "more reliable", use more descriptive terms.
+Instead of saying an alternative is "faster" or "more reliable", use more specific terms.
 Be less vague.
 "Faster" by how much?
 By how many seconds?
 Or by what percentage?
 "More reliable" under what conditions?

 Vague descriptions can hide the full scope and impact of choosing certain alternatives.
 An option might perform abysmally under certain important conditions, even though it performs well on average.
 According to some ancient folklore, knowing the _true name_ of a being gave you complete control over it.
 The mytheme rings true here.
 As we ask more probing questions to uncover the full impact of a tradeoff—its _true name_—we gain more control over the overall decision.